-529 COLLEGE SAVINGS MATCH PROGRAM GUIDELINES
+529 COLLEGE SAVINGS ACCOUNT AND MATCH AND INCENTIVES PROGRAM GUIDELINES

 As part of KCS, an ongoing college savings education campaign will occur across the Kansas City Region to 1) generate widespread awareness regarding the importance of savings for college, 2) encourage students and families to save for college, 3) foster ongoing participation by multiple students and families saving for college through a 529 college savings plan as a vehicle, and 4) provide opportunities for financial planning and financial literacy education.
+KCS has two programs: College Savings Account Program and the College Savings Match and Incentive Program.

-In support of this campaign, KCS will set up 529 accounts and make an initial \$50 contribution to that account for up to 1,000 eligible high school freshmen each year.
-Up to 50 of these applicants will also be selected to participate in the College Savings Match and Incentive Program.
-Applicants desiring to have an account set up and be seeded by KCS must be eligible to apply, apply to KCS to participate in the KCS College Savings Match and Incentives program, and be selected from among applicants in order to be eligible to participate in this program.
+In support of this campaign, KCS will set up 529 college savings accounts and make an initial \$50 contribution to that account for up to 500 eligible high school freshmen each year.
+These recipients are in the College Savings Account Program.

+Of the 500 for whom an account is set up, at least 50 of these applicants will also be selected to participate in the College Savings Match and Incentive Program.

+Applicants desiring to have an account set up and be seeded by KCS must be eligible to apply, apply to KCS to participate in the KCS College Savings Account/Match and Incentives program, and be selected from among applicants in order to be eligible to participate in this program.